Use code 'EarlyBird'

 Packing List

-• Sturdy walking or running shoes
+• Sturdy walking or hiking shoes

 • Daypack